Time management, evolved.

-This is an offering of Common Shares in chronability, inc, doing business as Chronability, which must raise at least $10,000 by June 16, 2017 at 4:00pm ET.
-If the offering doesn't reach its target, then your money will be refunded.
-The offering can issue additional securities to raise up to $100,000, its maximum.
+This is an offering of Common Shares, under registration exemption 4(a)(6), in chronability, inc, doing business as Chronability.
+This offering must raise at least $10,000 by June 16, 2017 at 4:00pm ET.
+If this offering doesn’t reach its target, then your money will be refunded.
+Chronability may issue additional securities to raise up to $100,000, the offering’s maximum.

 If the offering is successful at raising the maximum amount, then the company’s implied valuation after the offering (sometimes called its post-money valuation) will be:

 1,100,000 shares × $1.00 per share = $1,100,000 implied valuation

 The purpose of this offering is to raise capital in order to finish the production of our application.
 The funds will be allocated to paying development costs whether we raise the minimum or reach our funding goal.
 Ultimately, the biggest factor in considering how we allocate proceeds will be determined by the feedback of our users.

 Chronability’s official name is chronability, inc, so that’s the name that appears in the statements below.